HL7/US-Core/input/pagecontent/basic-provenance.md

 #### HIE Redistribution

-A Health Information Exchange (HIE) is an organization and a technology to facilitate exchange from one to many partners.
+A Health Information Exchange (HIE) is an organization and technology that facilitates information exchange between one and many partners.
 In specific HIE scenarios, they only redistribute information, while in others, they store, transform, and redistribute information.
-The HIE must keep the clinical content fidelity (original author, author organization, and timestamp).
+The HIE must maintain the clinical content fidelity (original author, author organization, and timestamp).
 In addition, the HIE must keep track of who sent them the information for auditing; however, they are not required to include the original transmitter when redistributing content.

 {% include img.html img="Provenance_HIE_Single_Org_Device.svg" caption="Figure 3: HIE Redistribution - No clinical content transformation" %}